 However, things change wildly when one of your characters fights one of the enemy's forces...

 Once characters from opposing sides stand on adjacent hexes combat can initiate, and the game completely transforms to accommodate this.
 Instead of the usual "automatic exchanging of blows determined by a mix of comparing stats & some RNG" seen in most turn-based strategy games, Majokko Daisakusen (& The Unholy War before it) turns into a full-on arena fighter, where battle tends to end with one side standing tall & the other side being 100% defeated.
-In combat every character has the ability to perform a close range attack with Triangle & jump with Cross, while certain characters also have access to a long-range attack with Square that uses MP & needs recharging if you use it too often; for your playable cast this is mainly for characters who can use magic.
-Finally, specific characters have access to a special ability with Circle which has its own limited meter that it uses up & can't be recharged until a battle ends; for example, Sally & Poron from Sally the Witch have the ability to fly on their brooms during battle.
+In combat every character has the ability to perform a close range attack with & jump with , while certain characters also have access to a long-range attack with that uses MP & needs recharging if you use it too often; for your playable cast this is mainly for characters who can use magic.
+Finally, specific characters have access to a special ability with which has its own limited meter that it uses up & can't be recharged until a battle ends; for example, Sally & Poron from Sally the Witch have the ability to fly on their brooms during battle.
 However, an interesting twist to MP is that while it recharges during a battle, it can only recharge up to whatever MP your character has on hand, as using MP for on-field spells means that character now has less MP to source from for a battle, giving everything a bit of a risk vs. reward feel.
 For example, Honey Beam is an especially powerful spell that can attack enemies on three consecutive hexes, but repeated use eventually makes long range battle for Cutie Honey trickier, since she'll have less & less MP for each successive battle.
 Toys for Bob also handled character turns in an interesting way, as anyone can move, use a field spell, & attack within one turn... but you aren't forced to do them all at once.
 Instead, you can theoretically move all your characters, then have each of them use field spells, & then have all of them attack (if possible), and you can do these in any order (both the actions & the characters doing them), resulting in the ability to strategize in ways you normally wouldn't in most strategy RPGs; in fact, the enemy AI takes advantage of this, usually having monsters use spells first, before attacking or even moving.

 When it comes to the actual combat itself during the anime fighting sections... it's admittedly a bit of a wild, semi-chaotic crapshoot, at times.
 Close range combat tends to require characters to be really, really close (& attacks are one-&-done, so no combos), so it's almost impossible for a character with no long range capabilities to really fight one that does, and there's only a sort of soft lock on mechanic when in range & facing the opponent, so the end result is a lot of movement, the occasional missed attack, and if a long range CPU character goes after one of your close range-only characters the only real solution is to play keep away for the 30 seconds most battles last for; thankfully, simply surviving a battle via time out still gives your character a little bit of EXP.
 The arena combat mode is also utilized for mini-games, which appear as vortex-looking icons on the field.
 If one of your characters land on a vortex they then engage in a mini-game that requires you to do things like grabbing a bunch of apples that drop from a tree before they go bad, keeping a bunch of crows from stealing food growing out of a field, destroying falling boulders or a machine that's polluting a lake, reaching the end of a maze within a time limit, recovering a bunch of stray dogs & cats, etc., all within a time limit; there's actually a rather large variety of mini-games, which is impressive.
 These mini-games are worth the effort, though, as succeeding generally results in a good amount of EXP, and if you do especially well you can even a get 2x multiplier on it!
 Not just that, but mini-games give more & more EXP when successfully completed on each successive map, which make them pretty much essential for any & all new recruits you wish to level up quickly, since almost everyone starts at Level 1, no matter how far into the campaign they debut.
 That said, the last two maps feature no mini-game spaces, as by that point characters were getting close to 200 EXP after a 2x multiplier; that's enough to instantly take someone from Level 1 to around Level 4 or 5.